Heych88/udacity-sdcnd-path-planning/README.md

  [![MPC in action](images/video.png)](https://youtu.be/Ea4QmE2k3j4)

-## Writeup
+## Project website

-The [writeup.md](writeup.md) contains details of the code and mathematical derivations used in this project.
+This repository has an accompanying project page, contains the theory and details behind the code.
+It can be found [here](https://www.haidynmcleod.com/path-planning).

 ### Simulator.
 You can download the Term3 Simulator which contains the Path Planning Project from the [releases tab (https://github.com/udacity/self-driving-car-sim/releases).